Don't you just love options? We do too! That's why you've got three, YES THREE 😉 revenue protection options to choose from when you use TimelyPay!

 If you don't fancy taking deposits and you only want to charge customers if they don't show, or if they cancel outside of your cancellation policy, then you'll love our no-show protection feature.
 This feature works hand in hand with a strong and strict cancelation policy, which your client will agree too, so that your client knows what will happen if they don't play by the rules.

-Learn more about our no-show protection feature here.
+Learn more about our cancellation fees feature here.

-Businesses can set a fixed amount or percentage of their service for their no-show/cancellation fees.
-Businesses can charge no-show or cancellation fees in two ways.
+Businesses can set a fixed amount or percentage of their service for their cancellation fees.
+Businesses can charge cancellation fees in two ways.
 When you're cancelling an appointment, which will then remove the appointment from the calendar after it’s been cancelled, or when you’re editing an appointment, once you select Did not show as the cancellation reason, you can charge a no-show/cancellation fee.

 Once a fee is charged, Timely will automatically send the client an email about it, and also give an option to the staff member to send an SMS, just in case they want to send them a personalised message about it.